StephenFitzpatrick/ClosestApproach/README.md

 # ClosestApproach
-Java classes to compute the closest approaches between two piece-wise linear routes
+Java classes to compute the closest approaches between two piece-wise linear routes.

+See docs for technical development.